palacita135/dronekit/README.md

-Install step on how to https://github.com/palacita135/dronekit/blob/main/Installing%20dronekit
+Install step on how to Installing dronekit